2015 Economic Forecast in Austin: MOMENTUM

 Over his 20 years at NI, Davern has served as: Senior Vice President, IT and Manufacturing Operations; Chief Financial Officer and Treasurer; and, Corporate Controller and International Controller.
 Prior to joining NI, Davern worked in both Europe and the U.S. for Price Waterhouse LLP.

-Davern has served as Director of SigmaTel Inc. since 2003, and previously served as a Member of Advisory Committee of the Securities and Exchange Commission Inc.
+Davern has served as Director of SigmaTel Inc. between 2003-2008, and previously as a member of the Advisory Committee on Small Companies of the Securities and Exchange Commission Inc.

-Davern holds an undergraduate degree in Business studies and a Postgraduate Diploma in Professional Accounting from University College in Dublin, Ireland.
+Davern holds an undergraduate degree in Commerce studies and a Postgraduate Diploma in Professional Accounting from University College in Dublin, Ireland.

 John Hofmann oversees LCRA's water, river, irrigation, dam and hydroelectric operations, water surface management, water resource planning, conservation, water quality protection, water customer services and environmental laboratory services.